What is San Francisco Night Ministry (SFNM)?

 * Students will work with the Enneagram, a spiritually based personality typing system increasingly used across many fields and institutions.

-* Students in the Winter/Spring CPE program will learn Buddhist-inspired spiritual assessment models and other Buddhist-specific approaches and teachings, including a Buddhist Enneagram.
+* Students in the Winter/Spring CPE program often focus on a specialty area.
+In the past, we have run programs with Buddhist-inspired spiritual assessment models and other Buddhist-specific approaches and teachings, including a Buddhist Enneagram, as well as an arts-based CPE program.

 Can students speak with a current student or alumnus?